Clement127001/book-wise/readme.md

 ## the todo that are need to be checked are:

-### the following things are need to be done before tuesday (11/03):
+### the following things are need to be done before tuesday (14/03):

-- [ ] DB design -> the core basic is done
+- [x] DB design -> the core basic is done
-- [ ] api design -> api routes are almost done
+- [x] api design -> api routes are almost done
-- [ ] project setup for backend
+- [x] project setup for backend
+- [x] Start backend
+- [ ] do auth part
 - [ ] project setup for frontend with the colors -> no need for mobile responsiveness for v 1.0
-- [ ] Start backend
-- [ ] do auth part
 - [ ] frontend for auth part with the email verification
 - [ ] admin panel routes
 - [ ] frontend for admin panel